lhbikos/ReC_Psychometrics/docs/07-ItemAnalSurvey.md

 * While it is less than ideal, we still use it all the time:
   + keeping in mind its relative value (does it increase/decrease, holding other things [like sample size] constant) and
   + examining alpha alternatives (such as we obtained from the omega output)
 * Why alpha in this context?
 Its information about *consistency* is essential.
-In evaluating a scale's reliability we do want to know if items (unidimensionally or across subscales) are responding consistently high/middle/low.
+In evaluating a scale's reliability, we do want to know if items (unidimensionally or across subscales) are responding consistently high/middle/low.

 We take note of two columns: